CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.3.1 Audits and revisions.md

 Using the existing audit program requirements and the results of the audits performed, SHOULD verify that the audit program is appropriate.
 Maybe it should be adapted.

-#### DER.3.1.A27 Storage and archiving of documents for audits and revisionsAudit programs as well as documents for audits and audits SHOULD be filed and kept in a comprehensible and audit-proof manner in accordance with statutory or other regulatory requirements.
+#### DER.3.1.A27 Storage and archiving of documents for audits and revisions
+Audit programs as well as documents for audits and audits SHOULD be filed and kept in a comprehensible and audit-proof manner in accordance with statutory or other regulatory requirements.
 It should be ensured that only authorized persons can access audit programs and documents (especially audit reports).
 After expiry of the archiving periods, the audit programs and documents SHOULD be destroyed safely.

 ### 3.3 Requirements for increased protection requirements